National-Node-Net/node-lib/docs/provenance.md

 ### DCATDataSet

-ia-map-lib also provides a `DCATDataSet` class.
+node-lib also provides a `DCATDataSet` class.
 It can be used in the same way as `SimpleDataSet`, but its output is RDF Turtle instead of JSON. `DCATDataSet` also requires certain keys be present in `registration_fields`.

 - description